JE-FF/sc-curriculum/Section00/0-PreHomework.md

 2. Please go to [FreeCodeCamp](https://www.freecodecamp.org/) for the JavaScript prerequisite: https://www.freecodecamp.org/learn/

-   Go to the JavaScript Algorithms, then do both:
+   Go to the JavaScript Algorithms and Data Structures Certification, then do both:

    - Basic JavaScript
    - ES6